Golf carts

 The golf cart pilot program provides another transportation option for people living in communities with unique transportation needs.

-The pilot program allows residents and visitors to use golf carts on roads with a speed limit of up to 50 kilometres per hour on Pelee Island and in the municipality of Huron-Kinloss.
-The pilot program will run for ten years.
+The pilot program allows residents and visitors to use golf carts on roads with a speed limit of up to 50 km/h in:

-The municipal guidelines document outlines best practices for municipalities participating in the pilot program.
+• follow the municipal guidelines that outlines best practices for the program

 After the pilot